joncinque/joncinque.github.io/_posts/2020-03-26-python-asyncio-convert.md

 6 minutes.

 Converting to asyncio can be extremely beneficial to your system!
-Again, note that this example was particularly well-suited for big performance gains.
+Again, note that this example was particularly well-suited for big performance gains because it was mostly I/O bound, and not CPU bound.

 ## History

-The asyncio package has been around since Python 3.4, but each new release brings greater ease of use, along with usual improvements and refinements.
+The asyncio package has been around since Python 3.4, and each new release has brought greater ease of use, along with usual improvements and refinements.
 Here are some highlights from each release:

 * 3.4: first release
 * 3.5: `async` and `await` keywords